richardzyx/node-microservice/README.md

 ## Message Broker

 We recommend and use RabbitMQ for its popularity and wide range of support.
-For a simple intro to installation and tutorial, please refer to its [website][6].
+For a simple intro to installation and tutorial, please refer to its [website][8].
 Essentially, since we use `amqplib`, any message broker based on amqp protocol is just fine.

 ## Version Updates

+- Ver 0.5.7: see New section; the logging system is now here with full support to graylog
 - Ver 0.5.6: fixed the problem of not parsing the response from server to JSON in package before passing back to client;
 no parsing is needed at all now!
 - Ver 0.5.5: fixed problems in server side on error handling including returning messages and shutting down when connection throws an error;